 Meal planning and carb counting

-Meal planning and carb counting can be very destructive; we recommend instead finding out more about starches and how to prepare them.
+Meal planning and carb counting have a very frustrating side; we recommend instead finding out more about starches and how to prepare them.

 You have presumably come to Bernard Preston's site looking for help with meal planning and carb counting.
 I am trying to get in your head; what is it you are really wanting?